-In 2010, we began selling solar system kits in the Canadian and Japanese markets.
-A solar system kit is a ready-to-install package consisting of solar modules produced by us and third party supplied components such as inverters, racking system and other accessories.
+We began selling solar system kits in 2010, and today we sell them primarily to the Canadian and Japanese markets.
+A solar system kit is a ready-to-install package consisting of solar modules produced by us and components, such as inverters, racking system and other accessories, supplied by third parties.
 A typical residential rooftop solar system generates approximately 3.0 KW AC output.
 A commercial rooftop solar system generates between 30 KW to 500 KW AC output.
 Both are mounted on the rooftop of buildings.